 Alquet: Like everything.
 But after a couple of weeks we completely forget we ever thought about it.

 If you had to mention imatiothiki on your website, what sort of trolling would you do?

 Jean-Pierre: We already trolled imatiothiki.
 By doing this photo shoot.

-Gérard: Okay, imatiothiki is not that famous, so we can’t do a story on it.
+Gérard: okay, imatiothiki is not that famous, so we can’t do a story on it.
 We do it for the likes and the clicks!

-So you get the likes and the clicks.
+Okay, so you get the likes and the clicks.
 What do you do with them?
 Since you earn no money…?

 Alquet: No, but that’s a good question.
 We have to think of something.
 Look, we could say you interviewed someone… someone like Miltiades Barbitsiotis and we could do a story on how you photographed his apartment, which isn’t really an apartment, since he lives in a trailer park somewhere.

 Have you ever deleted a story from your web site?